PatrickMa2022/Portfolio/content/en/post/Sports.md

 tags: []
 title: "Sports"
 ---
-Jesuit Swimming and Diving team and Jesuit Debate team.

-Let's be honest; swimming is the best sport in the world.
+Robotics and Engineering Society are tied for the best clubs in high school and swimming is the best sport in the world.

-Debate is also pretty cool as well.

 ALL SWIMMING PHOTO CREDITS GO TO DON CHAMBERLEE.